Lillious/Node-Webserver/README.md

     }
 });
 ```
-This code sets up a nodemailer transporter object that uses the email service specified in the EMAIL_USER environment variable.
+This code sets up a nodemailer transporter object that uses the email service specified in the EMAIL_SERVICE environment variable.
 It also provides authentication information for the email account using the EMAIL_USER and EMAIL_PASS environment variables.

 Note that you will need to set the EMAIL_USER and EMAIL_PASS environment variables with the appropriate values for your email account.